Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 Generate positions

 The geocentric longitudinal positions of all planets on the solar ecliptic, the basic positional measure in astrological calculations.
+These readily provide the sign of the planet (by the tropical zodiac), via an additional function.

 Generate alignedness